GadagojuShiva/employee-management-java-spring-boot/README.md

 This application is prepared for a demo deployment on Kubernetes using ArgoCD.
 The Kubernetes manifests and deployment configurations are included to facilitate easy deployment and management through ArgoCD.

-# Employee Management Application

-This application is designed to manage employee information using a Dockerized environment.
-Follow the steps below to run the application on an EC2 instance.

 ## Prerequisites
 - [Docker](https://docs.docker.com/get-docker/) installed on your EC2 instance.